What is HRA & how to Calculate HRA Exemption in India

 HRA exemption under the old tax regime depends majorly on two factors and may change throughout the year based on these two:

 Any change in these two will warrant you to recalculate your HRA exemption.
-Although there are other factors too which may need you to recalculate your exemption, they are less prominent.
-For example, change of employment from a metro city to a non-metro city.
+Although there are other factors that may require you to recalculate your exemption, they are less significant.
+For example, a change of employment from a metro city to a non-metro city.

-Thus, there would be following three major scenarios:
+Thus, there would be the following three major scenarios:

-You can create more extrapolations of these events but for the majority of the cases, these will be relevant for recalculation.
+You can create additional extrapolations of these events, but in most cases, the above conditions are relevant for recalculation.

 The HRA is exempt to the extent of the minimum of the following three numbers:

-Assuming your salary remains the same as given in Image 1, and you pay a rent of Rs.
-30,000 per month throughout the FY 2025-26.
+Assuming your salary remains the same as given in Image 1, and you pay a rent of ₹30,000 per month throughout the FY 2025-26.

-You can claim Rs.
-2.94 lakhs as exemption out of the Rs.
-3.12 lakhs of HRA received in the year.
-Rs.
-18,000 will be the taxable HRA and will become part of gross taxable income.
+You can claim ₹2.94 lakhs as an exemption out of the ₹3.12 lakhs of HRA received in the year. ₹18,000 will be the taxable HRA and will become part of gross taxable income.

 Detailed calculation is given below: